 An additional tip, if relevant, is to provide links to databases where they can source the information they need.
 Good examples are a link to UK Companies House where they can get their Company Registration Number or this one for UK car owners to check their status.

 If there is a clear break in the form you will certainly need to get your developers involved to fix it and get the user experience smooth again.
 For the more specific issues; once you have identified them you should be able to create test hypotheses based on possible solutions (you can research some of these in Zuko’s Big Guide to Form Optimization) and run an A/B test to see if that solves the problem.

 The basic answer to this issue is to make the question simpler.
 Explain it better or loosen the restrictions / requirements.
 However, there may be other changes you can make without the need to reign in the complexity of the question.
 A save function will allow the user to spend some time on the question but not have to commit immediately.

 The first question to ask yourself is do you need to do this.
 Does it benefit you?
 If not, remove the incentive for the user to go surfing elsewhere.
 If you do need to include something like a coupon code field, can you structure it better?
 There is more discussion of this in our dedicated article on promo codes but you may want to consider solutions like reducing the visibility of the field, only making it accessible if the user has come from affiliate sites, or automatically pre-filling the field with the best offer the customer is eligible for (based on their basket).

-For more advice and tips on form abandonment tracking and reducing visitor drop-out take a look at Zuko’s Big Guide to Form Analytics and Optimization.
+For more advice and tips on form abandonment tracking and improving conversion rate optimization take a look at Zuko’s Big Guide to Form Analytics and Optimization.